neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 How do you organize it and use it in a way to accomplish the goal of helping to illuminate the past even a little bit?

-So the way I did it, and I hope I did it well, I mean, or usefully anyway, I tried to bear in mind what Dan Stone said in his book, talking about this a little bit.
+So the way I did it, and I hope I did it well, I mean, or usefully anyway, I tried to bear in mind what Dan Stone said in his book[^1], talking about this a little bit.

-And he wrote, quote, no doubt it is right to say that there is something numbing about recounting a seemingly endless sequence of atrocities.
+And he wrote,

+> no doubt it is right to say that there is something numbing about recounting a seemingly endless sequence of atrocities.
+>
-It is also a reflection of what happened, leaving the victims numb.
+> It is also a reflection of what happened, leaving the victims numb.
+>

-And sometimes he writes, it is important to Terry with a tiny atrocity, tiny in the grand scale of the murders, but the whole world to those who were affected.
+> And sometimes, it is important to Terry with a tiny atrocity, tiny in the grand scale of the murders, but the whole world to those who were affected.

 That's sort of the Anne Frank approach to looking at the Holocaust, right?